 How You Can Earn Companion Fares, Certificates, or Passes

-In the case of the Southwest Airlines Companion Pass, travelers don't need a credit card to earn it.
-However, having an eligible Southwest Airlines co-branded credit card makes earning Companion Pass much easier — especially starting in 2023.
+Travelers don't need a credit card to earn the Southwest Airlines Companion Pass.
+However, having an eligible Southwest Airlines co-branded credit card makes earning one that much easier, thanks to a cardholder boost.

-Here's how to earn companion fares or passes with eligible airlines — starting with the best one of them all:
+Here's how to earn companion fares or passes with eligible airlines — starting with the best.

 Southwest Airlines Airline Companion Pass